 testing and monitoring air emissions

-Major Construction project to upgrade equipment to comply with new regulations or a settlement.
+project to upgrade or replace equipment to comply with new regulations or a settlement.

 Additionally, the Operator may perform other environmental work that is not environmental remediation, but which constitutes an Environmental Project for purposes of this accounting procedure.
 These are activities that prevent or reduce risk, are required to comply with Laws or recommendations by government entities or to avoid penalties or fines, and that are not part of routine operations.
 Examples include: